Mills on the River Wey and its tributaries: Wey (North branch) mills

 Also known as Hyde Mill and Spittle Mill as it was part of the manor of Hyde Abbey before the dissolution of the monasteries.
 Initially a corn mill, a paper mill was established alongside, which became known as King's Mill after the tenant, William King, who established the King's Pond, around 1780, to provide reliable year-round source of water.
 It later became known as Spicers Mill after a later owner.
-The mill finally closed in 1909, after which is was used as industrial premises before being destroyed by fire in 1985.
+The mill finally closed in 1909, after which it was used as industrial premises before being destroyed by fire in 1985.